 In the following example, we can see that 44% of sessions are interrupted on the payment and info pages, which reveals possible problems with payment methods.
 Probably, that page also contains a link to the info page where terms and conditions are insufficient and do not meet the consumer expectations.

-Heatmap for ecommerce is a fantastic extra solution for tracking shopping behaviour on specific webpages.
+Heatmap for ecommerce is a fantastic extra solution for tracking shopping behavior on specific webpages.
 Entirely, there are four types of heatmap:

 A more common question for businesses is how users browse Google.
 Instead, some visitors who liked your website design/ attractive price / convenient delivery terms/ useful content and so on try to find the product they need directly on your website.